Feedback About wiseGEEK Login

-How Do I Get to Know a Person's Character?
+How do I get to Know a Person's Character?

-• Written By: Felicia Dye
+By Felicia Dye

 If you are trying to assess a person's character, make sure you do not rely heavily on factors that can be misleading.
 Instead, observe the individual's ability to tell the truth and to commit.
 Also, pay attention to his attitude, and whether it is positive or negative, try to distinguish how it impacts his life.